Why Do Baby Animals Need A Series Of Shots And How Many Do They Need?

 Both the American Association of Feline Practitioners and the American Animal Hospital Association have published guidelines for vaccination.
 Vaccinations are divided into “core” vaccines that every pet should have, and “non-core” vaccines that a pet should have depending on exposure risk.

 For cats, core vaccines are the basic distemper shot: feline distemper (panleukopenia), feline herpes, and feline calicivirus.
 Rabies vaccination is core except in Hawaii where rabies has been eradicated.
-Many people are surprised that rabies is a core vaccine and is considered important even for indoor-only cats but when you consider the consequences of rabies exposure (which can certainly happen indoors) and the legal consequences of owning a biting animal (what happens to the animal generally is dependent on its vaccine status), it is not hard to see why this vaccine is important.
+Many people are surprised that rabies is often considered a core vaccine and is considered important even for indoor-only cats but when one considers the consequences of rabies exposure (which can certainly happen indoors) and the legal consequences of owning a biting animal (what happens to the animal generally is dependent on its vaccine status), it is not hard to see why this vaccine is important.
 The feline advisory board does not consider feline leukemia virus vaccination to be core but they strongly encourage every kitten to be vaccinated against this infection with a re-assessment of risk factors when the kitten is grown.
 This is because young kittens frequently live indoors only but this often changes when the kitten matures regardless of the original intentions of the owner.

-What is the Difference Between a Live and a Killed Vaccine?
+What Is The Difference Between A Live And A Killed Vaccine?

 These terms apply to vaccine against viral infection.